ItSnOtNoOkIeBeAr/Machine-Learning-AI-Model/README.md

 *May this project serve thee well, Almighty Bossman 👑 — ruler of code, conqueror of circuits, and sovereign of machine-learning realms.*

-*Forged with PyTorch 2.5.1, Transformers 4.57.1, Google Gemini 2.5 Flash, and the power of NVIDIA Ada Lovelace architecture (RTX 4060 Laptop)* ⚡
+*Forged with PyTorch 2.5.1, Transformers 4.57.1, Google Gemini 2.5 Flash, and the power of NVIDIA Turing architecture (RTX 2070 & GTX 1660 Super)* ⚡

 ---